zhen-huan-hu/docker-transmission/README.md

  - https://github.com/Relativ-IT/TransmissionBT

 The image listens to port `51413` by default for torrent traffic and port `9091` for RPC connection.
-There is no Web UI built-in so a seperate container for Transmission Web UI is needed or use the QT client.
+There is a built-in Web UI that can be connected at port `9091` through a web browser.
+Users can also launch the Qt client to remotely control the daemon (thin-client mode).

 The image expects three bind volumes: `\config` for configuratoin directory, `\watch` for watch directory, and `\download` for default download location.